jbweinstock/dino_popgen/README.md

      - ...
    * trimlog_ext.ipynb
      - ...
+   * BayeScan_outliers.ipynb
+     -_R code to pull outliers from BayeScan output_
+   * PCAdapt_outliers.ipynb
+     -_R code to find outliers in .vcf file using PCAdapt AND compare BayeScan to PCAdapt_
    * figure-2_JBW.Rmd
      - _R code for (re-)creation of figure 2_
+   * figure-5_CLR.Rmd
+     - _R code for (re-)creation of figure 5_
  - logs/
    * _log files from HPC sbatch runs_
  - scripts/